harleypig/tftut/README.md

 !!!
 Note differences between loop_in_module (end of last tutorial) and map_of_maps.

+!!!
+From this point on, we are working within the create_from_yaml directory.
+It is assumed the student is aware of this.

 * Create and change to directory `create_from_yaml`.
 * Create and change to module directory `tfmod`.
 * Create `versions.tf` with the following content: